knjacobus/knjacobus.github.io/README.md

 ![2006-2016 Influenza Vaccination Coverage by Age Group](https://github.com/knjacobus/knjacobus.github.io/blob/master/2006-2016_Influenza_Vaccine_Coverage_by_Age_Group_65_years_old_and_older_50-64_years_old_18-49_years_old_chartbuilder.png?raw=true)

-# Easy Ways to Improve the Health and Protection of your Local Community #
+## Easy Ways to Improve the Health and Protection of Your Community ##

 **5 closeset places for Lehigh Students to get a Flu Shot**